-The launch of ChatGPT - which has both fascinated and terrified millions - has quickly bought Altman to the fore of the public eye.
+The launch of ChatGPT - which has both fascinated and terrified millions - has quickly brought Altman to the fore of the public eye.
 It has also prompted calls for him to meet with politicians and lawmakers to work on AI safety and alignment work.

 The future of AI

-The founder says the latest and most advanced versions of ChatGPT will be rolled out very gradually to get people, institutions, and policymakers familiar with it, "thinking about the implications, feeling the technology, getting a sense for what it can do and can't do," he said.
+Altman has said the latest and most advanced versions of ChatGPT will be rolled out very gradually to get people, institutions, and policymakers familiar with it, "thinking about the implications, feeling the technology, getting a sense for what it can do and can't do," he said.

 He thinks that the revolution sparked by "artificial general intelligence" (AGI) is "unstoppable".

 In an essay titled 'Moore’s Law for Everything,' Altman wrote that the technological progress that AGI will bring in the next 100 years "will be far larger than all we’ve made since we first controlled fire and invented the wheel".

 In November 2023, the AI world was shocked as Altman was forced out by the board at OpenAI, which claimed he was "not consistently candid in his communications" with the board of directors, which lost confidence in his ability to lead OpenAI.

 In the days that followed, more than 700 out of 770 OpenAI employees had signed a letter threatening to quit the company should he not be reinstated, according to the Financial Times citing people familiar with the matter.